Education & Curriculum Access

 Published: April 24, 2025

-Action: Demand your lawmakers defend inclusive education and reject bills that aim to silence truth.Who to Send This Letter To: Your Michigan State Representative, Michigan State Senator, and Governor Gretchen Whitmer
+Action: Tell your Michigan lawmakers to reject censorship efforts and stand up for inclusive, truthful education that represents all communities.Who to Send This Letter To: Your Michigan State Representative, Michigan State Senator, and Governor Gretchen Whitmer

 -